-Crazy Horse Malt Liquor: No Sir, I won’t, because as it says right here on the bottle, I truly speak the spirit that it to the spirit that is America I am a product of America!
+Crazy Horse Malt Liquor: No Sir, I won’t, because as it says right here on the bottle, I truly speak the spirit that it to the soul that is America I am a product of America!

-Fact Checking: Malt Liquor Goes Crazy
+Fact-Checking: Malt Liquor Goes Crazy

 “Don Vultaggio and John Ferolito found a way to offend a whole new minority.
 Inspired by the film, “Dances with Wolves,” they launched Crazy Horse Malt Liquor in March of 1992.
 Under the name of Hornell Brewing Co., they sold more than 1 million cases in the first year.”

-“Native Americans in general and the descendants of Chief Crazy Horse in particular were not flattered.
+“Native Americans in general and the descendants of Chief Crazy Horse, in particular, were not flattered.
 This homage to the Old West triggered bad press, a boycott, state and federal legislative initiatives to ban the brew, and a lawsuit that dragged on for years.”

 “Native Americans spoke out about the long history of their battle with alcohol and their reverence for Crazy Horse himself.
 In thoughtful letters, their leaders appealed to Vultaggio’s and Ferolito’s better nature.
 But if the pair had one between them, no one could find it.”

 “They’re so callous about it; they don’t see it,” said Phyllis Tousey Frederick, national coordinator of the Crazy Horse Defense Project.
-“They say, it’s your opinion that you’re offended.’”
+“They say it’s your opinion that you’re offended.'”

 1st Crazy Horse defendant settles malt liquor lawsuit

-“With seven horses, 32 blankets, some tobacco and sweet grass — and an apology — a brewery is settling with American Indians who sued over its marketing of Crazy Horse malt liquor.”
+“With seven horses, 32 blankets, some tobacco and sweetgrass — and an apology — a brewery is settling with American Indians who sued over its marketing of Crazy Horse malt liquor.”

-“Seth H. Big Crow Sr. of Parmelee, administrator of the Crazy Horse estate, said John Stroh III, chairman of SBC Holdings Inc., was to read a letter of apology to descendants of the 19th century warrior and other American Indians during a ceremony Thursday in Mission.”
+“Seth H. Big Crow Sr. of Parmelee, administrator of the Crazy Horse estate, said John Stroh III, chairman of SBC Holdings Inc., was to read a letter of apology to descendants of the 19th-century warrior and other American Indians during a ceremony Thursday in Mission.”

-“The settlement includes 32 Pendleton blankets, 32 braids of sweet grass, 32 twists of tobacco and seven thoroughbred racehorses.
+“The settlement includes 32 Pendleton blankets, 32 braids of sweet grass, 32 twists of tobacco, and seven thoroughbred racehorses.
 It does not include money.”

 “The apology is the most important thing to the Lakota people, Big Crow said in an interview.”